Jokhl/Drone-Project-Master-2024-2025/README.md

 <h2>📂 Soft-& Hardware Overview</h2>
-    <p>This section provides all necessary files and components to replicate and build the control system, specifically focusing on the electronic components mounted on the pink support structure :</p>
+    <p>This section aims to implement the indoor localization system based on Ultra-Wideband (UWB) technology placed on the pink support structure.
+We use a trilateration method to estimate the drone's position in real-time.
+The system relies on three fixed anchors positioned on the ground and a receiving tag installed on the drone.
+By measuring the distances between the anchors and the tag, we can calculate the drone's position with high accuracy, helping to improve autonomous navigation and trajectory control in confined environments :</p>
     <table style="border: none;">
       <tr>
         <td align="center"  style="border: none;">